arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 Read it as:

-- build a parser that given any predicate
+- build a parser that
+- given any predicate
 - that is surrounded by `IF -> <<` and `>>`
 - and followed by any code block
 - returns an instance of the custom type `If`, containing the parsed predicate and the parsed code block.

-Yes, there are slightly more details for ignoring the empty spaces and indentation, but I hope you get the idea: you could use combinators like `between` and `andThen` to *describe* your syntax and get back a new parser, without being distracted by the unconsumed input and the error handling.
-In particular, notice the arguments we are passing these functions: they are by themselves parsers.
+Yes, I skated over parsing the empty spaces and the indentation, but I hope you get the idea: you can use combinators like `between` and `andThen` to *describe* your syntax and to get back a new parser, without being distracted by the unconsumed input and the error handling.
+In particular, notice the arguments we are passing these `between` and `andThen` functions: they are by themselves parsers.
 We are actually building a new parser combining other parsers in a descriptive way.

 ## Operators for building parsing-combining expressions